Most women hope to see a sign of impending labor but are freaked out by the idea of a bloody show.

 You can read more about the necessity of this in Pelvic Exam During Pregnancy – Is It Really Necessary?

-You are also likely to experience bloody show following a ‘stretch and sweep’.
+You are also likely to experience a bloody show following a ‘stretch and sweep’.
 This is when your care provider stretches the cervix and sweeps your membranes.
 A membrane sweep aims to suggest to your brain you’re entering labor.
 A membrane sweep is very uncomfortable; it might make you lose your mucus plug and give you some period-like cramps but fail to make labor start.

-Some care providers do stretch and sweeps in the weeks leading up to your due date, even without your consent.
+Some care providers do stretch and sweeps in the last few weeks leading up to your due date, even without your consent.

 You should always be informed about this procedure before it is performed, as there are some risks involved.

 Find out more in Membrane Sweep – 5 Things To Know Before Having One.

 Pelvic pressure from sexual intercourse can also lead to you noticing some blood-tinged discharge.
 Although this sounds scary, some women bleed easily after sex in the last part of the third trimester of pregnancy.
 It is quite common and doesn’t really mean you or your baby have any serious health conditions.
 If you experience bloody discharge following sexual intercourse, wipe yourself with a wet wipe or toilet paper and put on a pad or panty liner to keep an eye on the discharge.
 The blood you discharge from friction during sex tends to have a stringy texture.
 It becomes darker and should recede with time.

 #6: How long after the bloody show before you go into labor?

 Since bloody show happens when your cervix is starting to dilate, it means your body is preparing for labor.

 If you’re close to your due date and see bloody show, it’s a positive sign labor is on its way.